Measurement of forward photon production cross-section in pp collisions at $\sqrt{s}$ = 510 GeV with RHICf detector: Summary

 \section{Summary}

-This study measured the inclusive differential production cross-section of photons in the very forward region $\eta\,>\,6.1$ with $pp$ collisions at $\sqrt{s}$ = 510 GeV.
-Through comparisons of the obtained results with the LHCf, the Feynman scaling law of forward photon production in a wide energy range from 510 GeV to 13 TeV was confirmed within the uncertainties.
-However, the precision is not sufficient to discuss the weak \xF$\;$dependency predicted by certain models, and future studies must focus on reducing the uncertainties together with LHCf collaboration.
-Moreover, tests of the Feynman scaling law with other neutral hadrons \pizero and neutrons are an interesting concept and will be addressed in future publications.
+This study measured the differential production cross-section of photons in the very forward region $\eta\,>\,6.1$ with $pp$ collisions at $\sqrt{s}$ = 510 GeV.
+Through comparisons of the obtained results with those from the LHCf experiment, the Feynman scaling law of forward photon production in a wide energy range from 510 GeV to 13 TeV was confirmed within the uncertainties.
+However, the precision is not sufficient to probe the weak \xF$\;$dependency predicted by certain models, and future studies must focus on reducing the uncertainties together with the LHCf collaboration.
+Moreover, tests of the Feynman scaling law with other neutral hadrons such as \pizero s and neutrons are an interesting concept and will be addressed in future publications.
 They will contribute to improving the predictions of models with intermediate and even higher collision energies than LHC.